 To mark the three decades of history that separate us from 1988, as well as one decade of Kosovar independence, together with our media partner Sbunker we will be publishing select articles from the first year of Rilindja e Javës starting from February 2018.
 Through this partnership, we are hoping to bring more people into the discussion and therefore shine a light on the importance of digitization and collective reflection.
 Soon after, the complete year of Rilindja e Javës (Feb 1988-Feb 1989) will be available online for browsing.

 Pull it off without prior experience in a major digitization project.
 It turns out we were right.
-The reason we opted for RI-RILINDJA to be a small-scale pilot project was because we were unsure how well we would be able to pt to do that, as we hit quite a few rocks during its execution.
+The reason we opted for RI-RILINDJA to be a small-scale pilot project was that we were unsure how well we would be able to pt to do that, as we hit quite a few rocks during its execution.
 For instance, our original idea was to not only scan the content, but also turn all of it into text, which would then be easily searchable.
 As we were to find out, Optical Character Recognition software and old, large-format newspaper layouts are not the best of friends.
 At least not yet.
 Nevertheless, this has not discouraged us.
 As a matter of fact, it has only inspired us to think about building better solutions in the future.
 In the meantime, the scanning needs to go on.
 Our ultimate goal with this project was to begin paving the way for a much needed Kosovar digitization institute.
 We thought the best way to make that happen was by building a passionate, diverse and decentralized community that will gradually develop and disperse the necessary expertise in order to achieve that goal.
 Because of RI-RILINDJA, we feel that we are one step closer in that direction.

-We would like to thank our hardworking volunteers who joined us in this journey and stayed around to help even after the scanning process was over.
+We would like to thank our hardworking volunteers who joined us along this journey and stayed around to help even after the scanning process was over.
 We hope that through their involvement, this pilot project will only be the beginning of what is to come.
 We would also like to thank the Hivzi Sylejmani library for providing such a welcoming home to RI-RILINDJA, as well as Sbunker, our media partner, for believing in this project from the get-go.
 We are forever grateful to IPKO Foundation, without whose support RI-RILINDJA would not have been more than just an enthusiastic idea.
 Last but not least, we want to thank the people of the Prishtina Hackerspace community who were involved in various stages of the project.

 We believe in groups of people who pick up pieces and work to bring them into wholesomeness.
 If you like what we’re doing, don’t hesitate to get in touch with us.
 We’ll make sure to give you the tools with which you can take this idea forward.
 If you have a different idea altogether, don’t hesitate to reach out to Ipko Foundation.
 We have found that they’re always eager to lend their support to dreams that help shape better days for our society.
-Whether it’s through bringing historical sources to light, or turning our ideas into action, we should constantly be pushing forward by learning from achievements as well as failures.
+Whether it’s through bringing historical sources to light or turning our ideas into action, we should constantly be pushing forward by learning from achievements as well as failures.
 Just don’t hesitate.